AetosDios301/100-days-of-code/log.md

 2024-07-10 -> Day 4
 - 48% of the Level - 2 C++ course on Codechef is done.
 Did some 30+ problems today.

+2024-07-11 -> Day 5
+- Did more problems in the Level 2 C++ course on Codechef but was down with health issues so couldn't really do much, will get back to it with double the intensity tomorrow, that's a promise.